00Wyatt/gradshow/README.md

 This is a WordPress theme currently in development at North Metropolitan TAFE.
 The project is for showcasing the work of graduating students in Semester 1 of 2023.

 ## Overview
-As a member of a collaborative team, I am involved in designing and developing a WordPress website to showcase the work of graduating students from North Metropolitan TAFE in Semester 1 of 2023.
+As a team, we are designing and developing a WordPress website to showcase the work of graduating students from North Metropolitan TAFE in Semester 1 of 2023.
 The Grad Show website aims to provide a platform for students to showcase their work and connect with potential employers and industry professionals.

 Using Figma, we are designing a visually appealing and user-friendly interface that highlights the students' diverse talents and skills.
 We are also utilizing WordPress to provide a flexible and scalable platform for managing and updating the website's content.

-As a team, we are committed to delivering a high-quality website that effectively represents the graduating students and helps them launch their careers.
-I am excited to be a part of this project and contribute to the success of my peers.
+We are committed to delivering a high-quality website that effectively represents the graduating students and helps them launch their careers

 ## Functionality:
 This theme is designed to be used at the Grad Show to showcase diploma students and their projects that they have completed at TAFE.